tfmake/tfmake/README.md

 > The make program uses the makefile description and the last-modification times of the files to decide which of the files need to be updated.

+#### tfmake run

+As mentioned before, a `Makefile` is the entrypoint for `make` execution.
+The **run** command brings some advantages over it, including multiple modes of execution and a proper handling of failures for CI/CD pipelines.

+By default (`tfmake run`), the command calls `make` and runs it with the semantics described above, avoiding unnecessary executions.
+However, two other modes exist with the options `--all` and `--dry-run`.

+The first one executes Terraform `plan`, `apply`, or `destroy` for all modules, whereas the second is similar to the default mode, producing a list of modules but without running their recipes.

+### A special command

 #### tfmake touch

 The **touch** command is a wrapper over the corresponding Linux utility, and is used to change the modification time of modules files.
 This is mandatory in a GitHub Actions workflow after a [checkout](https://github.com/actions/checkout) or could be used in a local environment to force the `make` semantics.